MathieuNls/bianca/bianca.md

 The project tracking component of BIANCA listens to bug (or issue) closing events of major open-source projects (currently, BIANCA is tested with 42 large projects).
 These projects share many dependencies.
 Projects can depend on each other or on common external tools and libraries.
 We perform project dependency analysis to identify groups of highly-coupled projects.
 BIANCA identifies risky commits within each group so as to increase the chances of finding risky commits caused by project dependencies.
 For each project group, we extract code blocks from defect-commits and fix-commits.
 The extracted code blocks are saved in a database that is used in the second phase to identify risky commits before they reach the central repository.
 For each match between a risky commit and a defect-commit, we pull out from the database the corresponding fix-commit and present it to the developer as a potential way to improve the commit content.
 These phases are discussed in more detail in the upcoming subsections.

-\comment{Emad}{A possible discussion point to examine is how much history is needed vs. accuracy of BIANCA}

 ## Clustering project repositories {#sec:clustering}

 We cluster project repositories according to their dependencies.
 The rationale is that projects that share dependencies are most likely to contain defects caused by misuse of these dependencies.
 In this step, the project dependencies are analysed and saved into a single no-SQL graph database as shown in Figure \ref{fig:bianca-clustering}.
 Graph databases use graph structures as a way to store and query information.
 In our case,  a node corresponds to a project that is connected to other projects on which it depends.
 Project dependencies can be  automatically retrieved if projects use a dependency manager such as Maven [REF].